-2.6.2 Reconstitution of BLINCYTO

-Add 3 mL of preservative-free Sterile Water for Injection, USP by directing the water along the walls of the BLINCYTO vial and not directly on the lyophilized powder (resulting in a final BLINCYTO concentration of 12.5 mcg/mL).

-Do not reconstitute BLINCYTO with IV Solution Stabilizer.

-Gently swirl contents to avoid excess foaming.
-Do not shake.

-Visually inspect the reconstituted solution for particulate matter and discoloration during reconstitution and prior to infusion.
-The resulting solution should be clear to slightly opalescent, colorless to slightly yellow.
-Do not use if solution is cloudy or has precipitated.

-2.6.3 Administration
+2.6.3 Administration of BLINCYTO for 7-Day Infusion

 Administer BLINCYTO as a continuous intravenous infusion at a constant flow rate using an infusion pump.
 The pump should be programmable, lockable, non-elastomeric, and have an alarm.

 Prepared BLINCYTO infusion bags [see Dosage and Administration (2.6.1)] should be infused over 7 days.